yangyutu/llm_book.github.io/_sources/docs/chapter_foundation/bert.md

 ### Fine-tuning And Evaluation

-A pretrained BERT model can be fine-tuned to a wide range of downstream tasks, as we introduced in the previous section [\autoref{ch:neural-network-and-deep-learning:ApplicationNLP:pretrainedLM:sec:BERTDownstreamTasks}].
-Depending on the task type, different architecture configurations will be adopted \autoref{ch:neural-network-and-deep-learning:ApplicationNLP:pretrainedLM:fig:berttasks}:
+A pretrained BERT model can be fine-tuned to a wide range of downstream tasks, as we introduced above.
+Depending on the task type, different architecture configurations will be adopted [{ref}`chapter_foundation_fig_bert_berttasks`]:
 * For single-sentence tasks, such as sentiment analysis, tokens of a single sentence will be fed into BERT.
 The embedding output corresponding to the [CLS] token will be used in a linear classifier to predict the class label.
 * For sequence-labeling tasks, where named-entity-recognition, tokens of a single sentence will be fed into BERT.
 The token embedding outputs will be used in a linear classifier to predict the class label of a token.
 * For sentence-pair tasks, where the relationship between two sentences will be predicted, tokens from two sentences will be fed into BERT.
 The embedding output corresponding to the [CLS] token will be used in a linear classifier to predict the class label.